 Civil lawsuits, also known as civil litigations, are cases that deal with non-criminal statutes and proceedings.
-These lawsuits arise due to disputes between two or multiple parties and are handled by the courts as an entity different from criminal cases.
-When an individual or a business is brought to court as a defendant to a civil litigation, they are at risk of being fined or jailed or both.
-A civil litigation defense attorney represents the defendant in court and ensures they do not succumb to false claims and minimize the damage they suffer in case the verdict goes against them.
+These lawsuits arise due to disputes between two or multiple parties and are handled by the courts as entities different from criminal cases.
+When an individual or a business is brought to court as a defendant to civil litigation, they are at risk of being fined or jailed, or both.
+A civil litigation defense attorney represents the defendant in court and ensures they do not succumb to false claims and minimize the damage they suffer if the verdict goes against them.

 An array of disputes between two parties when taken to court fall under the civil litigation category.
 A payment dispute between a landlord and their tenant, property dispute with neighbors are a few examples of civil litigations.
 Most civil litigations, however, can be classified under the following categories:

 These disputes arise when two or more parties sign a contract and one or more of them fail to or deny fulfilling their obligations.
 The situation arises when the contract is drafted using unclear terms that raise contrasting expectations or when a party fails to meet the obligations due to a lack of resources or funds.